Our top dog-friendly activities in Cornwall

 Whitsand Bay, despite being three miles long, is rarely crowded thanks to vertiginous cliff paths which mean it’s definitely for the more confident, agile dog.
 If you dance down that slope, then consider yourself ready to take on Pedn Vounder.
 There are two paths down to one of Cornwall’s, if not the world’s most scenic spots, and the one that sends you hopping from rock to rock at the end is the easy one.
 The other is known as the Goat Path and barely deserves the label path at all.
 However you get down, you’ll find yourself rewarded with a shallow, still sea of shining turquoise flanked by stunning cliffs.
 Arrive early in the morning and you might have the place to yourself for a bit, but this much beauty will always draw people in.

-The legendary Lappa Valley still charmingly describes itself as Cornwall’s “secret world of play and trains”.
-If your dog is a chaser and easily startled, it might be too much with all the literal bells and whistles, but the gentler breeds will enjoy watching all the kids crash about.
-And finally we have what might well be Cornwall’s most famous activity of all – the Eden Project.
-You might be surprised to learn that a series of carefully cultivated and protected environments is dog friendly, and indeed dogs aren’t allowed inside the biomes, but there are miles of paths to be walked (on leads) so you could easily rotate dogsitting duty with wandering through the various climates.
+And finally, we have what might well be Cornwall’s most famous activity of all – the Eden Project.
+You might be surprised to learn that a series of carefully cultivated and protected environments is dog friendly and ok, dogs aren’t allowed inside the biomes, but there are miles of paths to be walked (on leads) so you could easily rotate dog-sitting duty with wandering through the various climates.